Ghosts And Scars

 Like all great adventures, events exerted their inexorable control over the participants, who could merely react; and “endeavor to persevere.”

-So, one morning in August 1942, Harry found himself under fire on the beach fronting Dieppe, France; a beach where on that day, the Essex Scottish Regiment was sorely tested; a test by which the R
+So, one morning in August 1942, Harry found himself under fire on the beach fronting Dieppe, France; a beach where on that day, the Essex Scottish Regiment was sorely tested; a test by which the Regiment came to its everlasting glory.

 Nonetheless, the farm boy returned home as something else, tested to the limits; something that could never return to innocence; and something that was done with adventures.
 Testing has that effect: one can never go home again.
 I’ve often thought of what went through his mind in his later years.
 We were never close, so he never shared those thoughts.
 But, having had my own great adventure, at a different time, and a different part of the world, I now know the nature of his thoughts.
 Call it kindred knowledge.